May 18, 2022 CG Writing Lessons 9-12, CG Writing Lessons K-5, CG Writing Lessons 6-8, ELA K-5, ELA 6-8, ELA 9-12, Core Grammar

 Additional Resources & Activities for Teaching Persuasive Writing

-In addition to the printables featured above, my Persuasive Writing Kit includes the following resources and activities!
+In addition to the printables featured above, the Persuasive Writing Kit includes four other resources students can use in the classroom.

 Students can use my simple Persuasive Writing Graphic Organizer to outline their thesis/claim, reasons, evidence, and conclusion.
 This organizer is used with any persuasive writing activities we undertake in the classroom.